nodejam/nodejam/README.md

 Installation
 ============
 Installation is straight forward on Linux and Mac.
-Windows is not supported yet.
+Windows is not supported yet, but will be supported in future.

 ### 1. Install dependencies
 - Install nodejs, v0.11.9 or greater.